davidmartinezros/app-3d-three-template/projects/app3d-three-template/README.md

 ],
 ```

-And add the webgl2 type to your tsconfig.app.json file or to tsconfig.json file.
+And adding webgl2 and offscreencanvas as types in your tsconfig.app.json file or tsconfig.json file.

 ```
 "compilerOptions": {